 I’m going to make the assumption that the cheating is out in the open at this point.
 If you haven’t spoken about it, you need to start with getting your spouse to tell the truth about cheating before you can move on.

 Note: It can certainly seem like you’re the only one who wants to save the marriage at times.
 If you’re the only one trying you can still save your marriage but it’s going to mean you doing more of the heavy lifting for the moment.
-If you’d like to tell me what you’re dealing with I can try and give more specific advice.
+Take the marriage assessment quiz and we can start getting things back on track.

 But, that won’t happen overnight and surely can’t happen when you’re still suffering from the insufferable pain your spouse has caused.
 Let’s find out what can be done to alleviate the pain so that you can walk toward a happy relationship again.